acharyarohan/CMPE-266-Team-Project/README.md

 6. Microsoft Power BI: This service can be used to create customized dashboards for data visualization.
 7. Microsoft Azure SQL Database: This service can be used to store relational data.

+* Sample Demo Screenshots:

+   * Setting up the environment
+         1. cd ~/Desktop
+         2. mkdir 266Project
+         3. virtualenv -p /usr/bin/python3
+         4. virtualenv -p /usr/bin/python3 .
+         5. source ./bin/activate
+         6. sudo apt install python3-dev
+         7. pip install azure-cli

+   * Login to the Azure account: <br />
+		   1. az login

+   * Create a resource group ‘266Project’ in South Central US: <br />
+ 		   1. az group create --name 266project --location southcentralus

+   * Create a standard storage account within this resource group ‘266Projectstorage’ in South Central US: <br />
+ 		   1. az storage account create --name 266projectstorage --resource-group 266project --location
+		   2. southcentralus --kind Storage --sku Standard_LRS

+   * Create a container ‘photos’ within this storage account to transfer pics coming in from the cameras: <br />
+		   1. az storage container create --name photos266 --account-name cmpe266storage

+   * Create an IOT hub ‘266hub’ which will connect to the cameras placed in the Arctic in the free tier F1: <br />
+		   1. az iot hub create --name 266hub --resource-group 266project --location southcentralus --sku F1

+     7. Get the connection string for the IOT hub using the following command: az iot hub show-connection-string --name 266hub

+     8. Initialise a NodeJS app within the project directory: npm init -y
+     9. Install Azure IOT hub modules to transfer data and images from the cameras to the hub: npm install azure-iothub --save npm install azure-iot-device azure-iot-device-mqtt --save

+     8. Create a file devices.json in the directory and add the content as shown in the Github repository.
+This file
+           defines the cameras deployed and their longitude and lattitude location.
+There is a missing key parameter to connect to the IOT hub.
+     9. Create a file deploy.js within the directory and add the content as shown in the Github repository.
+This file
+	creates a new file cameras.json which also has a key for each camera to connect to the IOT hub using the connection string generated earlier.
+Run this file: node deploy.js

+     10. Upload a test image from the photos folder to the IOT hub by running test.js: node test.js

+  11. Verify that the blob was received through Azure UI within the photos container created earlier:

+   12. Create a new resource in Azure UI for a New Stream Analytics Job which will receive live data from the 10
+	Cameras:

+13. Check if the deployment of the job succeeded:

+14. To set the IoT hub as its input where the cameras send data, go to its input tab and add the IoT hub created earlier:

+15. Create a file run.js which will transmit events and images to the IoT hub and this is forwarded to the Stream Analytics Job: node run.js

+16. Go to the query editor within the Stream Analytics Job and enter the query to see if data is being received from the IoT hub:

+17. To check if an image is transferred from a given camera within 10 seconds which is indicative of a polar bear or any other animal citing, give the following command.
+It will reveal the details of the device and the time when the camera clicked more than once within 10 seconds.
+Save this query:

+18. Create a Function App resource which will be triggered every time the above query is executed and there is a potential polar bear citing.
+This function app will then trigger the Custom Vision Prediction service to Ascertain whether the animal spotted is indeed a Polar bear as it could be an arctic fox or a walrus as well:

+19. Within the Function App, create a Webhook + API which will run whenever it receives an HTTP request from
+          from the Stream Analytics Job:

+20. Add Function App as the output to the Stream Analytics job:

+21. Change the saved query to save the data into the FunctionOutput:

+13. Check if the deployment of the job succeeded:

+13. Check if the deployment of the job succeeded:

+13. Check if the deployment of the job succeeded:

 * Public URL to the application: <br />

     * Refer following Github repository to access project code and set up steps: